vulpineblaze/irc_bot_test001/README.md

     * free health every hour/day/week?
       * command based on timer, or passive

-    * combat healing skill? mana? gold? xp?
+    * combat healing skill? cost mana? gold? xp?

   * health vs dying
     * dying is not just 0 health, you have to un-do the death
     * avoid dying; more than just "oh my health is low, lawl whatev"